 Listen to #thewellnesstalks with host Jonathan Arenburg: #thementalwellnesstalks

-Even though I was able to defeat the demon within, at least for now, I was still left with why did it happen?
+Even though I was able to defeat the demon within, at least for now, I was still left with “why did it happen?”
 My therapist tells me that trying to figure out its source is irrelevant; it’s more important that I focus on the “now” and working on ways to reduce its grip.
 By using therapeutic techniques like mindfulness I can get through most mental health-related incidents.
 But not always.

 Having spent years in the fire service, I am primed to act, not just sit like some sort of spectator.

 Despite what the therapist tells me, I have made it my life’s work to overthink and find solutions for everything that runs through my head.
 Fortunately for me, I didn’t have to obsess or consume my time trying to find its source.
 Rather, it found me.
-Usually uncovering the answer provides me with some relief; not so in this case.
+Usually uncovering the answer provides me with some relief, but not so in this case.

-I am anxious, not because of my anxiety disorder itself, but because, my PTSD has rendered me useless
+I am anxious, not because of my anxiety disorder itself, but because my PTSD has rendered me useless

 If I were to be more specific about the source of my episode with angst, I would have to say that I’m impacted by two things.
-Firstly, I must confess that I am constantly being triggered by the bombardment of updates; the news constantly fuels my mental illness fire.
+Firstly, I must confess that I am constantly being triggered by the bombardment of updates; the news constantly fuels my mental-illness fire.
 Post-traumatic stress disorder hates this sort of stuff.
 Secondly, I am and always will be a helper.
-Thankfully, I am still able to help others in the capacity of a mental health blogger and advocate, which is I am grateful for.
+Thankfully, I am still able to help others in the capacity of a mental-health blogger and advocate, which I am grateful for.
 However, I am primed to act in times like these.
 My many years as a firefighter have conditioned me to be this way.
 Making order out of chaos is our specialty.
 Sadly, in my mind, these two factors have rendered me useless.